Business Astrology 101

 Principle #3: Great Beginnings Through the Elements

-Now that you know your New Moon Dates, the best twelve two–week periods of 2011 for launching initiatives, let’s be more specific so that your efforts are most rewarded.
+Now that you know your New Moon Dates, the best twelve two–week periods of 2013–14 launching initiatives, let’s be more specific so that your efforts are most rewarded.

 Each New Moon appears in one of the four elements.
-For instance, on April 3 the Sun and Moon conjoin in Aries, a fire sign.
-Next, the New Moon on May 3 appears in the sign of Taurus, an earth sign.
-Then in an air sign, Gemini and water sign, Cancer.
-The sequence of Fire, Earth, Air and Water starts over again with a New Moon in Fire (Leo), then Earth (Virgo), Air (Libra) and Water (Scorpio), and so forth.
+For instance, on August 6, 2013, the Sun and Moon conjoined in Leo, a fire sign.
+Next, the New Moon on September 5 appears in the sign of Virgo, an earth sign.
+Then on October 5 in an air sign, Libra and November 3 in water sign, Scorpio.
+The sequence of Fire, Earth, Air and Water starts over again with a New Moon in Fire (Sagittarius), then Earth (Capricorn), Air (Aquarius) and Water (Pisces), and so forth.

 So during any one-year period you will have three two-week periods, each dominated by one of the four elements.
 (Credit for the theory of the four elements or goes to Physician/Philosopher Empedocles in his treatise, “On Nature.”)
 The influence of the elements is well established in Astrology.